ig3/nginx-auth-request-azuread/README.md

 These are the values of the corresponding properties of the Azure AD group.

-##### requireGroup
+##### requireGroups

-The value of this property is the display name of an Azure AD group.
+The value of this property is the display name of an Azure AD group or an array of such display names.
+Access is allowed if the user is a member of any of the groups.

-If the user is not a member of this group, authentication will fail and the user will be redirected back to the login page.
+If the user is not a member of any of the groups, authentication will fail and the user will be redirected back to the login page.

 ### systemd